railsbridge-boston/railsbridge-boston/views/ruby_from_scratch/text_editor/all.markdown

 If you already are comfortable with a programming editor, use that one.
 Just double-check with an instructor to make sure it will work.

-If you are unsure, we suggest [Sublime Text 2](http://www.sublimetext.com/2).
+If you are unsure, we suggest [Sublime Text 2](http://www.sublimetext.com/2), unless you are using Linux.

 Download [Sublime Text 2](http://www.sublimetext.com/2) for your operating system and follow the installation instructions below for your computer